PLG-GIT/SendWhatsAppMessages/README.md

  - The program waits a random time betweeen messages to avoid WhatsApp to detect automation.
  - The program displays a scrolling text, showing the historical of messages with sucess or fail.
  - The program try to send the message and the images, if there is an error, jumps to the next one.
- - At the end, the program saves an Excel file with same fields (Cliente, Telefone and Mensagem) and adds a column with sucess (and date of message) or fail.
+ - At the end, the program saves an Excel file with same fields (Cliente, Telefone and Mensagem) and adds a column with sucess (and timestamp of message) or fail.
  - The program is a quite slow, to allow Google Chrome to perform operations.